Anahí: Acting career

-Anahí began her career on a Mexican television program called Chiquilladas When she was two years old.
+Anahí began her career on a Mexican television program called Chiquilladas when she was two years old.
 She then starred in numerous films, including Nacidos para Morir and Había Una Vez Una Estrella, with the latter earning her an Ariel Award for Best Child Actress in 1989.
 She then went on to star in several telenovelas, including Mujer, Casos de la Vida Real, Hora Marcada, Vivo por Elena, La Telaraña and El diario de Daniela.

 In 2001, Anahí was cast as the fourteen-year-old Jovanna Luna in Primer Amor, alongside Kuno Becker, Ana Layevska, and Mauricio Islas.
 The teen-oriented soap opera was one of the highest-rated in its time-slot during its run.

-In 2002, she was cast as Jessica in Clase 406 where she worked alongside Alfonso Herrera, Dulce María, and Christian Chávez, who later became her bandmates in RBD.
+In 2002, she was cast as Jessica in Clase 406, where she worked alongside Alfonso Herrera, Dulce María, and Christian Chávez, who later became her RBD bandmates.

-She starred in Rebelde in 2004, a Mexican remake of the hit Argentine telenovela, Rebelde Way.
+She starred in Rebelde in 2004, a Mexican remake of the hit Argentine telenovela Rebelde Way.
 Before Rebelde, Anahí had coincidentally starred in Ángeles Sin Paraíso with Felipe Colombo, star of the original Rebelde Way.
 On Rebelde, Anahí portrayed Mia Colucci, a popular girl from a wealthy family.
 Rebelde was an international hit and had over 440 episodes, airing from 2004 to 2006.

 Following the success of Rebelde, in 2007, Televisa released RBD: La familia, which starred the members of RBD.
 The sitcom was based on the fictional lives of the members of RBD.
 The characters of the sitcom were not based on the band's characters in Rebelde, but were instead intended to be similar to the actors' real personalities.
 RBD: La Familia was the first Mexican show shot entirely in HDTV.
 The show ran from 14 March 2007, to 13 June 2007, lasting 13 episodes.

 In February 2011, four years after her last appearance in a TV series, Anahí was chosen to play the lead role in Dos Hogares, a telenovela written and produced by Emilio Larrosa.
 After prolonged negotiations, Anahí accepted the role.
 Filming began on 25 April 2011, and ended on 14 January 2012.
 The TV series premiered on 27 June 2011, and aired its final episode on 20 January 2012.